 We give you choices regarding our use and disclosure of your Personal Information for marketing purposes.
 You may opt-out from:

-- Receiving electronic communications from us: If you no longer want to receive informational emails from us on a going-forward basis, you may opt-out of receiving these informational emails by clicking the “unsubscribe” link at the bottom of one of our electronic communications, or visiting our website and clicking the “UNSUBSCRIBE” button in the “Stay Informed” content block.
+Receiving electronic communications from us: If you no longer want to receive informational emails from us on a going-forward basis, you may opt-out of receiving these informational emails by clicking the “unsubscribe” link at the bottom of one of our electronic communications.

 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you opt-out as described above, we will not be able to remove your Personal Information from the databases of unaffiliated third parties with which we have already shared your Personal Information (i.e., to which we have already provided your Personal Information as of the date that we implement your opt-out request).
 Please also note that if you do opt-out of receiving informational emails from us, we may still send you important administrative messages, and you cannot opt-out from receiving administrative messages.

 USE OF SERVICES BY MINORS